-I haven't had even a single case of Siri saying it can't do something we all know it can do, and in fact does do as soon as you repeat the question.
+I haven't had a single case of Siri saying it can't do something we all know it can do and, in fact, does do as soon as you repeat the question.
 (Something that happens randomly but frequently enough on iPhone that it leads you to believe there's one server out there that hasn't been updated and just waits to catch your commands when it knows it'll frustrate you the most.)

 As is, HomePod covers most of the tasks that most people use a digital assistant for most of the time.
 But there's no denying Amazon's Alexa currently does much, much more.

 On the surface, Apple's SiriKit domains and intents system looks much more robust and scalable than Amazon's skills, but Apple still has to make it scale.
-SiriKit on HomePod, for example, currently only supports messaging apps, to do apps, and note apps.
+SiriKit on HomePod, for example, currently only supports messaging apps, to do apps, note apps, and — very recently — calendars.
 That's not only much less than Alexa, it's less than what Apple already supports on iPhone.

-HomePod is also single user at launch.
+HomePod is also single-user right now.
 There's no Voice ID system to allow different people to, for example, pull their personal messages, to dos, and notes.
 Apple is actually doing the opposite with HomePod — designing it to be a family system that will understand anyone and everyone in the room.
 To that end, it doesn't learn individual voices or sync that learning the way an iPhone or iPad does.